 Offers better team organization and workload distribution

-Reviewing the capacity of a project allows managers to organize their project teams and distribute the workload better.
+Reviewing the capacity of a project allows managers to organize their project teams and better distribute the workload.

-As the name implies, a skills inventory is a record of the skills of each member of a workforce.
-And it’s pretty useful for projects that require technical prowess.
+A skills inventory is a record of the skills of each member of a workforce.
+It’s useful for projects that require technical prowess.

 For a writing agency, for instance, you can list the skills of each team member as follows: